joysmith/React-by-Jonas_Schmedtmann/03-pizza-menu/README.md

 ### 48. Conditional Rendering With Ternaries<a id='48'></a>

-- In src/index.js, in Menu, Footer component
+- In src/index.js, try ternaries to render in Menu, Footer component

 ```js
 import React from "react";